build-trust/ockam-documentation/guides/use-cases/apply-fine-grained-permissions-with-attribute-based-access-control-abac.md

 In scenarios where human users are authenticating with cloud services, we have some mature protocols like OAuth 2.0 and OpenID Connect (OIDC) that help tackle parts of the problem.

-However, majority of data that flows within modern applications doesn’t involve humans.
+However, the majority of data that flows within modern applications doesn’t involve humans.
-Microservices interact with other microservices, devices interact with other devices and cloud services, internal services interact with partner systems and infrastructure services etc.
+Microservices interact with other microservices, devices interact with other devices and cloud services, internal services interact with partner systems and infrastructure services, etc.

 **Secure** **by-design** applications must ensure that all machine-to-machine application layer communication is authenticated and authorized.
 For this, **applications must prove identifiers and